CMCC-Foundation/OceanAnalyticsLab/README.md

 ##### Attention: do not upload this file when upload the method, it will be created at runtime by dataminer itself

-2. Generate the WEkEO api key using the command (NOT IMPLEMENTED:
+2. Generate the WEkEO api key using the command:

 ` python wekeo_api_key.py wekeo_username wekeo_password`